bradshawsguide/website/src/content/2-routes/14-sittingbourne-to-sheerness/route.md

 links:
 - (wikipedia: Sheerness_line)
 ----
-text: A branch 7 miles long, running direct across the western extremity of the Isle of Sheppy, passing through [Queenborough](/stations/queenborough), to Sheerness, described [here](/routes/london-bridge-to-herne-bay#sheerness) and at [Chatham](/stations/chatham#sheerness).
+text: A branch 7 miles long, running direct across the western extremity of the Isle of Sheppy, passing through [Queenborough](/stations/queenborough), to Sheerness (described [here](/routes/london-bridge-to-herne-bay#sheerness) and at [Chatham](/stations/chatham#sheerness)).